The OceanBase Database optimizer mainly collects statistics manually by using the DBMS_STATS package and the ANALYZE statement.

 Examples

-The following examples show how to use the DBMS_STATS package to collect statistics:
+The following examples show how to collect statistics by using the DBMS_STATS package:

-By default, when you collect table-level statistics, the statistics of all indexes on the table are also collected.
-Some statistics of an index table can be obtained from the statistics of the base table, such as the number of rows and average row length (calculated based on several columns).
-Therefore, you can accelerate the statistics collection and avoid rescanning the entire table data.
-The GRANULARITY parameter is different for local and global indexes, as shown in the following table.
+By default, when you collect table-level statistics, all index-level statistics on the table are also collected.
+This is because some index-level statistics can be obtained from the base table's statistics, such as the number of rows and average row length (calculated from several columns).
+This can accelerate the statistics collection and avoid a full table scan.
+The GRANULARITY parameter differs between global and local indexes, as shown in the following table.

 |---|---|---|---|